abaenglish/Tech-Frontend-Challenge/README.md

 ![screenshot-mobile](https://puu.sh/GwPLS/0bcb566d23.png)

 # Theoretical Part
-- ¿Qué es React JS?
+- What is React JS?
-- ¿Por qué deberíamos utilizar ReactJS?
+- Why should we use ReactJS?
-- ¿Cuáles son las etapas de vida de un componente?
+- What are the life stages of a component?
-- ¿Cómo utilizar ReactJS las "claves"?
+- How does ReactJS use "keys"?
-- ¿Existe alguna diferencia entre "componente contenedor" y "componente de presentación"?
+- Is there a difference between "container component" and "presentation component"?
-- ¿Para qué se utilizan los "eventos sintéticos"?
+- Why are "synthetic events" used?
-- ¿Qué es una "función de flecha"?
+- What is an "arrow function"?
-- ¿Qué es React Redux?
+- What is React Redux?